vivshaw/homelab/README.md

 # homelab

-@vivshaw's private homelab.
+@vivshaw's homelab.
 Currently, it consists of a fleet of VMs provisioned on a 3-machine Proxmox cluster using Packer and Terraform.

 ## Roadmap